aakbarkhan/school-library/README.md

 # OOP school library

-> Imagine that you are the librarian of OOP University, and you need a tool to record what books are in the library and who borrows them.
-The app that you will create will allow a you to:
+> Imagine that I am the librarian of OOP University, and I need a tool to record what books are in the library and who borrows them.
+The app that I create will allow to:

 - Add new students or teachers.
 - Add new books.
 - Save records of who borrowed a given book and when.

 ## Built With